 - A minimum average GPA not lower than a B- will be required in Specialization courses for final transcript certification of satisfactory Specialization completion.

 - Students should declare their intention to complete the Specialization so as to be given preference in the A-Tier and C-Tier courses above (subject to instructor approval).
-The Declaration form is available online or from the Records Office.
+The Declaration form is available online.
 See the Admissions page for details.
 Note: All priority courses count towards your first pass.
-Students enrolled in the Entertainment and Media Law and Policy Program receive preference for admission into Tier A and Tier C courses only.
-Once all program requirements have been fulfilled in Tier A and Tier C, there is no further preference.
+Students enrolled in the Entertainment and Media Law and Policy Program receive preference for admission into most Tier A, B1, and C courses only.
+Once all program requirements have been fulfilled in Tier A, B1, and C, there is no further preference.
 We cannot guarantee that you will be enrolled into all requested courses since many courses have a limited number of spaces.
-Therefore, we recommend that you list and indicate alternate course options (in order of preference) for the Fall 2019 term.
+Therefore, we recommend that you list and indicate alternate course options (in order of preference).

 - Students who have completed the Specialization requirements may elect, at their option, to have the certification noted on their transcript.
 That election cannot be changed after the student has been graduated.